Cathays railway station

+When Cathays opened in 1983 it reversed a trend to close stations.
+Funded by British Rail and South Glamorgan County Council, construction commenced in April 1983, with the station opened on 3 October 1983.

+Location

 The station is next to Cardiff University Students' Union and across the road from many Cardiff University buildings, as well as a short walk from the Welsh Government and other civic buildings in Cathays Park.
 The footbridge over the railway is much used as a shortcut between Park Place and Senghenydd Road.

-When Cathays opened in 1983 it reversed a trend to close stations.
-Funded by British Rail and South Glamorgan County Council, construction commenced in April 1983, with the station opened on 3 October 1983.
+Facilities

 Cathays station is now staffed during peak hours, since the introduction of a new automated ticket barrier system in summer 2007.
 Cathays has two platforms, each with a small shelter and an information screen displaying the next train's arrival.

 The station is the seventh-most used railway station in Wales but is inaccessible to wheelchair users who wish to cross between platforms as there are no bridges or lifts.
 Transport for Wales has future plans to install an accessible bridge as part of the South Wales Metro project.
+Enabling works is expected to begin in June 2026, with the new footbridge to be installed in the autumn.